Empresa Mixta Ecosocialista Siembra Minera, S.A. (“Siembra Minera”)

-On March 16, 2018, the results of a technical report for the PEA of the Siembra Minera Gold Copper Project in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects (“NI 43-101”) was announced.
+In March 2018, a technical report for the PEA of the Siembra Minera Gold Copper Project in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects (“NI 43-101”) was announced.
 The technical report in connection with the PEA (the “Siembra Minera Technical Report”) prepared by Roscoe Postle Associates, Inc. (“RPA”), Samuel Engineering Inc. (“Samuel Engineering”), Tierra Group International, Ltd (“Tierra Group”), and AATA International, Inc. (“AATA”) is available to the public at www.sedar.com and www.sec.gov, as well as, the Company’s website at www.goldreserveinc.com.
-The summary section of the March 16, 2018 PEA of the Siembra Minera Project Report prepared in compliance with NI 43-101 is included in the Company’s annual information form.

 The PEA is preliminary in nature and includes inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves.
 The PEA only demonstrates potential viability and there is no certainty that the PEA will be realized, or that any production will be realized from the Siembra Minera Project.
 Mineral resources are not mineral reserves and do not have demonstrated economic viability.
 The potential viability of the mineral resources at the Siembra Minera Project have not yet been supported by a pre-feasibility or a feasibility study.
 The terms “mineralised material” and “material” are used in this summary to denote mineralised material above an economic cut-off grade on which the proposed mining and processing activities are designed to operate.
 It does not imply that mineral reserves have been estimated.